Male Rhinoplasty at a Glance

 Dr Turner’s Approach to Male Rhinoplasty

-Dr Turner’s approach to male rhinoplasty is built on detailed assessment of the individual patient’s nasal structure, facial proportions and specific concerns.
-Each surgical plan is developed around what is achievable for the patient’s anatomy — with clear communication about what surgery may and may not address.
+Dr Turner’s approach is built on detailed assessment of the individual patient’s nasal structure, facial proportions and specific concerns.
+Each surgical plan is developed around what is achievable for the patient’s anatomy, with clear communication about what surgery may and may not change.

-Dr Turner invests significant time during consultation to examine nasal anatomy, discuss the patient’s concerns and goals, and explain the surgical techniques that may be appropriate.
-3D Vectra imaging may be used to facilitate planning discussions and help patients understand what changes may be possible — while making clear that imaging is a planning aid, not a guaranteed representation of outcome.
+Dr Turner invests significant time during consultation to examine nasal anatomy, discuss the patient’s concerns and goals, and explain the techniques that may be appropriate.
+3D Vectra imaging may be used to support planning discussions and help patients understand what changes may be possible, while making clear that imaging is a planning aid, not a guaranteed representation of outcome.

-Open rhinoplasty involves a small incision across the columella (the tissue between the nostrils) plus internal incisions, providing direct access to the nasal framework.
-This approach is preferred for more complex structural modifications.
+Open rhinoplasty involves a small incision across the columella, the tissue between the nostrils, plus internal incisions, providing direct access to the nasal framework.
+This approach is preferred for more complex structural work.

 Closed rhinoplasty uses incisions entirely inside the nostrils with no visible external scar.
 This approach may suit patients with less complex structural concerns.